A THOUSAND WORDS - Alex Waterhouse-Hayward's blog on pictures, plants, politics and whatever else is on his mind.

 And so I miss Juan but I also miss Nora.
 My bitterness at their ruining of my artistic life by leaving me alone is fading a bit and I am beginning to seek out other outlets.
 But that does not prevent me from basking in the memory of those wonderful times.

 Here you see Nora Patrich and Linda Lorenzo in Nora's living room.
 That smile!
-NOra had props.
+Nora had props.
 "I need a violin," I would tell her and she would fish one out from somewhere.
 She had a collection of fans and old dresses.
 Dresses that made Linda look fabulous.
 Being in Nora's living room was inspiration enough for anything.
 Nora had some original Goya engravings on her wall, a Picasso on another.
 A whole wall housed art books in Spanish.
 The other photograph shows Nora's painting in her paradoxical style.
 She had a causa yet her paintings never showed what was wrong with the world.
 Her women seemed to be ideal women who had no cause and just stared out of the canvas in wonder at the beauty of our world.
 The position of her woman's hands represents the female sexual organ.
 Nora was very frank in her discussion of sex and political correctness was not part of her causa.
 The photograph attempts to display a Borgesian obsession with the labyrinth.

 Linda is wearing a Mexican rebozo that was given to my mother by her sister Dolly in 1951.
 It is made of raspy and rough cotton and the red dye is a brilliant vegetable dye.
 It smells of the Indian sandalwood chest I store it in.